 - reasonable changes to the specification of your course teaching facilities;

-- additions and/or withdrawals of certain non-core modules on your course;
+- additions and/or withdrawals of modules on your course;

 - changes to reading lists to ensure the course remains as up-to-date as possible;